boda-akos/STM32-Arduino-S6B33B2-Samsung-LCD-test/README.md

 data sheet : http://spurtikus.de/wp-content/uploads/2017/03/controller_S6B33B3A.pdf

 Rotation is achieved by registers 0x10 and 0x40 (see table in data sheet p.41) but only portrait mode text works.

-Update 16 Feb 2021 : Adafruit GFX seems to work.
-Note that the Adafruit cpp and h files are rewritten, the name was kept.
+Text size 0, 1 does not work.
+Adafruit GFX seems to work.
+Note that the Adafruit cpp and h files are rewritten,

+the name was kept but do not mix up with the original.
+Keep these files in a single directory.

 The zip-ed file contains the previous version, it can only do limited graphics.

-  digitalWrite(PB2,0);  //Reset
-  digitalWrite(PA15,0); //CS
-  digitalWrite(PA14,0); //RS   disableDebugPorts sets free these 3 pins !
+  PB2   //Reset   PB2 is used for boot, pull down with 100Kohm to GND, good for GPIO PA15  //CS     disableDebugPorts() enables these 3 pins for GPIO use!
+  PA14  //RS      _"_
-  digitalWrite(PA13,1); //WR   If you use SWD or Jtag, take other pins.
+  PA13  //WR      If you use SWD or Jtag, take other pins.

   PB8-PB15 Data bus D0-D7

   STM32 IDE : rogerclarkmelbourne on Github